About

 At 24, Hochman debuts as soloist with the Israel Philharmonic at Carnegie Hall conducted by Pinchas Zukerman.
 Orchestral appearances follow with the New York Philharmonic, Chicago and Pittsburgh Symphonies, and Prague Philharmonia under conductors including Gianandrea Noseda, Trevor Pinnock, David Robertson, and John Storgårds.

-Hochman is a Steinway Artist and a resident of Berlin, where he is a Lecturer at Bard College Berlin.
+Hochman is a Steinway Artist and a Lecturer at Bard College Berlin.